-dmission to the Cornell Law School is highly selective; almost 3,300 applications for admission were received for the 175 places in the class admitted in the fall of 1983.
+dmission to the Cornell Law School is highly selective; almost 3,100 applications for admission were received for the 175 places in the class admitted in the fall of 1985.

 Many factors enter into an admission decision.
 The admissions committee considers evidence of an applicant's intellectual ability, motivation, and character.
 Selection among highly qualified applicants is exceedingly difficult.
 The undergraduate transcript, faculty appraisals, the applicant's personal statement, and the Law School Admission Test (LSAT) score assist in measuring an applicant's aptitude.
 The Law School wants a diverse, interesting, and highly motivated student body.
 Thus the admissions committee may give considerable weight to work experience, graduate study, minority status, and other special circumstances brought to its attention.
-These factors are especially important for applicants whose grade point averages and LSAT scores are not fully competitive.
+Those factors are especially important for applicants whose grade point averages and LSAT scores are not fully competitive.

-The class that registered in the fall of 1982 had a median LSAT score of about 705 and an undergraduate grade point average of about 3.56.
-(The class that registers in the fall of 1983 is expected to have an average score on the new LSAT of about 42.)
-Other characteristics include the following: 43 percent had full-time job experience other than summer jobs, 44 percent had law-related job experience, including internships, 41 percent had been actively involved in student government in leadership positions, 25 percent were editors and reporters on college publications, 19 percent were college varsity athletes, 13 percent had done graduate work, and 19 percent had studied abroad, either during college or afterward.
+The class that registered in the fall of 1984 had a median LSAT score of about 41 and an undergraduate grade point average of about 3.45.
+Other characteristics include the following: 33 percent had full-time job experience other than summer jobs, 48 percent had law-related job experience, including internships, 48 percent had been actively involved in student government in leadership positions, 24 percent were editors and reporters on college publications, 18 percent were college varsity athletes, and 13 percent had done graduate work.

-Interviews with the director of admissions are not usually held for evaluative purposes.
 If an applicant wants more information about the program after reading this Announcement, a visit to the school may be useful.
-Accepted applicants are urged to visit the school.
-Arrangements for a student tour may be made by calling the admissions office several days before a visit.
+Arrangements for informational meetings with admission assistants, as well as tours and visits to classes, may be made by calling the admissions office several days before a visit.